manylabs/sensaurus/README.md

 ## Status LEDs

+During startup, the large blue LED we be on.
+Once startup has completed successfully, the blue LED will turn off.
+If startup fails, the blue LED will blink along with one of the yellow LEDs:

+*   Blinking yellow 1 and blue: unable to connect to WiFi network (check WiFi name and password).
+*   Blinking yellow 2 and blue: network time update failed (check that WiFi network has internet access).
+*   Blinking yellow 3 and blue: unable to connect to MQTT server (check that server name is correct).
+*   Blinking yellow 4 and blue: unable to subscribe to MQTT channels (check that hub ID is correct and server is configured).

-The yellow LEDs indicate which plugs have devices connected.
+After startup, the yellow LEDs indicate which plugs have devices connected.
 The yellow LED is turned on when meta-data is received from a device.
-It is turned off if the device fails to respond to two consecutive polling messages.
+It is turned off if the device fails to respond to two consecutive polling messages (e.g. when it is unplugged).

-The blue LED indicates the current network connection status.
-It has a couple modes:

-*   If there is an error connecting to the WiFi network or MQTT server on startup, it will blink 1 second on, 1 second off indefinitely.
-    In this case, you'll need to change the WiFi settings (currently in the settings.h file) and restart the hub.
-This currently applies just to the AWS MQTT mode.
-We'll unify this with vanilla MQTT operation in the future.
-*   During operation, the blue LED will make a brief blink each time an MQTT message is successfully published.
+During normal operation, the small blue LED on the ESP32 will blink make a brief blink each time an MQTT message is successfully published.

+If the hub loses the WiFi connection during operation, the large blue LED will blink until the WiFi connection is restored.
+(It will attempt to reconnect every 15 seconds.)

+## Troubleshooting

+If you have trouble compiling:

+*   Make sure you have selected the correct board (`DOIT ESP32 DEVKIT V1`)
+*   Make sure you have selected the correct version of the ESP32 core/board libraries (1.0.1).
+*   Make sure you are using a recent Arduino IDE (we use 1.8.10).
+*   Make sure you have prepared the `settings.h` file as described above.

 ## Running the hub simulator